MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M06-empower-workforce-copilot-hr/10-use-self-service-agent.md

-# Exercise 2, Task 3: Ask the HR Self-Service agent questions about HR policies
+# Exercise 2, Task 3: Ask the HR self-service agent questions about HR policies
 ---
 In this task, you take on the role of an Adatum employee who was to a management position that requires relocating to Fargo, North Dakota.
 Before finalizing the move, you want to understand what relocation benefits Adatum provides.